Maxime22/BioLibrePresentation/README.md

 - [ ] Facebook subscription
 - [ ] React.js implementation on some pages with the site in API gradually
 - [ ] Test implementation (in Symfony with Php Unit and React.js with Jest)
+- [ ] Do little games in JS in the website
+- [ ] Make a mobile app in React Native